NO on D Election Landslide: Next Steps for Rail & Trail

 Several weeks ago I was pleased to send a letter on behalf of the Friends of the Rail & Trail officially endorsing a County grant application to fund Coastal Rail Trail Segments 10 and 11.
 We are optimistic that the California Active Transportation Program grant committee will approve funding for this section of the Rail Trail, a 4.5-mile stretch that will connect 17th Avenue in Live Oak to the Seacliff neighborhood in Aptos.
 It will also connect 10 schools, 18 parks, 13 public beaches, 2 community centers, commercial zones and some of the most densely populated neighborhoods in the county.
 Click here to check out the maps and plans.

+We hope you will join us to learn more about the next steps and how you can help lead the charge in Santa Cruz County.
 As always, it’s such an honor to be a part of this community.
 Thank you for bringing that extra spark to our community and helping to make Santa Cruz County such a wonderful place to be!

-Board Chair, Friends of the Rail & Trail
+All the Best, Faina Segal Board Chair, Friends of the Rail & Trail